 helm secrets install release-name -f values.yaml -f credentials.yaml your-chart

 Remember not to submit the credentials.yaml.dec file to git repositories as it contains clear text passwords.
-However, the SOPS encrypted result credentials.yaml can be submitted as part of the Helm chart (although it is generally recommended not to include secret values in Helm charts).
-If you choose to submit encrypted values, make sure to use a private chart repository for internal use only.
+The SOPS encrypted result credentials.yaml, on the other hand, can be submitted as part of the Helm chart.

-In this case, we can store sensitive information in an encrypted values file.
-To share the encrypted values file with your team members, you can add their public key fingerprints to the SOPS configuration.
+To share the encrypted values file with our teammates, we can add their public key fingerprints to the SOPS configuration.
 This way, access control is managed by SOPS rather than helm-secrets.

-SOPS supports various encryption methods, such as using AWS KMS keys for encryption and sharing access through AWS IAM policies.
-For more encryption methods supported by SOPS, refer to my other blog.
+Using PGP keys for encryption isn't ideal in the real world because it adds overhead of managing those keys.
+As mentioned, SOPS supports various encryption methods, such as using AWS KMS keys for encryption and sharing access through KMS key policies.
+For more encryption methods supported by SOPS and advanced usage with AWS KMS and so on, refer to my blog on SOPS.

-For more details on using helm-secrets with SOPS, refer to the official doc here.
+If you need more information on helm-secrets, refer to the official doc here.

 export HELM_SECRETS_BACKEND=vals

-Vals is a tool specifically designed for managing secret values in Helm.
-It requires cloud provider credentials to fetch secrets from the secret services.
-Make sure you have the necessary credentials in place before attempting to use them.
+vals is a tool specifically designed for managing secret values in Helm.
+It requires cloud provider credentials to fetch secrets from the secret services; make sure you have the necessary credentials in place.

-Let's assume you have a file called secrets.yaml located at your-chart/templates/secrets.yaml.
+Let's assume we have a file named secrets.yaml located at your-chart/templates/secrets.yaml.
 Here's an example of its content:

 apiVersion: v1